py2ai/py2ai.github.io/_posts/2020-9-01-Socket-programming-and-openc.md

 ipconfig
 ```

-The require IP address will show against IPv4 Address
+The required IP address will show against IPv4 Address